Antithetic Multilevel Methods for Elliptic and Hypo-Elliptic Diffusions with Applications: Abstract

 \section{Abstract}

-In this paper we present a new antithetic multilevel Monte Carlo (MLMC) method for the estimation of expectations with respect to laws of diffusion processes that can be elliptic or hypo-elliptic.
+We present a new antithetic multilevel Monte Carlo (MLMC) method for the estimation of expectations with respect to laws of diffusion processes that can be elliptic or hypo-elliptic.
 In particular, we consider the case where one has to resort to time discretization of the diffusion and numerical simulation of such schemes.
-Motivated by recent developments, we introduce a new MLMC estimator of expectations, which does not require simulation of intractable L\'evy areas but has a weak error of order 2 and achieves the optimal computational complexity.
+Inspired by recent works, we introduce a new MLMC estimator of expectations, which does not require any L\'evy area simulation and has a strong error of order 2 and a weak error of order 2.
 We then show how this approach can be used in the context of the filtering problem associated to partially observed diffusions with discrete time observations.
-We illustrate with numerical simulations that our new approaches provide efficiency gains for several problems relative to some existing methods. \\ \textbf{Keywords}: Filtering, hypo-elliptic diffusion, multilevel Monte Carlo, stochastic differential equations.
+We illustrate that in numerical simulations our new approaches provide efficiency gains for several problems, particularly when the diffusion process is hypo-elliptic, relative to some existing methods. \\ \textbf{Keywords}: Filtering, hypo-elliptic diffusion, multilevel Monte Carlo, stochastic differential equations.